teavver/vscode-control-groups/README.md

       ]
 ```

-reserved keys by default:
+reserved keys by default (only in NORMAL mode):

 - some numeric arguments (11, 22, 33..99), tab and shift+tab
 - ctrl + 1..9 and shift + 1..9

 ### notes

-- sc2 also allows `0` for control groups, i did not add it to the deafult binds since `0` is useful in vim
+- sc2 also allows `0` for control groups, i did not add it to the deafult binds since `0` is useful in vim, but you can use it as a dump group with group stealing on.

 ### todo

 - save state to disk (per workspace)
-- steal control groups option
-- readonly dump group (0 or space)
+- add 'readonly group ids' to configuration